By Thomas A. Kochan

 By Matthew Segal

 FORTUNE -- You might be an honor roll student, varsity athlete, and great humanitarian, but if you're not the son or daughter of an affluent person, good luck getting off the wait list.
-At least that's what George Washington University just confessed by revealing it gives preferential admissions treatment to applicants who need less financial aid.
-It's the latest in a series of "affirmative action for the wealthy" cases.
+At least that's what George Washington University just confessed by revealing it gives preferential admissions treatment to applicants who need less financial MOREOct 28, 2013 2:10 PM ET

 Rather than a donation, the small university might have been funding a leveraged buyout that would pay the company's owners more than $2 billion.